liu4201/ClusterBot/README.md

 A novel RAG assistant designed to support High-Performance Computing (HPC) staff in user support roles

 ## Optional Arguments

+### input directory
+`-kb`, `--kb_dir`: Sets the path of the SupportKnowledgeBase directory.
+This is the path of your own SupportKnowledgeBase directory **where you put your markdown files inside**.

+`-vectordb`, `--vectordb_dir`: Sets the path of the Vectordb directory.
+This can be a path of an empty directory.

+### parameters of splitting strategies and models
 `-s`, `--split_size`: Specifies the chunk size to split the document into.
 Default is `1500`.

 `--chunk_overlap`: Sets the overlapped ratio between two chunks.
 Default is `0.25`.